bestia-dev/new_date_time_units_and_formats/README.md

 And because we live in a multi-generational society this "old" traditions are really tough to change.
 There is always somebody who is unable to learn the new stuff.
 This is our biology.
 We are only humans.
 And then there is always some tribal feelings that one group wants to be different from another group.
 Prehistoric baggage.
-But it has already happen many times in history that people changed their units of measurement and formats.
+But it has already happened many times in history that people changed their units of measurement and formats.
 So there is a glimpse of hope.

 ## hours and minutes into millidays